simpledotorg/simple-server/doc/arch/020-questionnaires-aka-dynamic-forms.md

 1. Mobile orders forms in descending order of months by checking for `content["month_date"]` key.
 1. Mobile deduces submission status by checking for `content["submitted"]` key.
 1. Mobile localizes month_date before displaying them.
 1. To maintain backward/forward compatibility of a response when new questionnaire layouts are released (more details in FAQ section below), all keys inside a content are meant to be treated as optional.
 However, for monthly reports, `month_date` & `submitted` keys are _mandatory_ for mobile app to display them.
+If Mobile cannot find these keys in a questionnaire response, it will crash.
 1. Mobile has display & translation logic for these mandatory fields.

 ### 5. User clicks on a form